kasslent/clc-digital-skills/_lessons/module-6.1.md

 > ### Class Exercise:
 > 1. Create 4 new files in your theme folder:
-	a. header.php
+	- header.php
-	b. footer.php
+	- footer.php
-	c. sidebar.php
+	- sidebar.php
-	d. page.php
+	- page.php
 > 1. Together we will now take each of the corresponding parts from index.php and paste them into one of these files.
+That means you will delete the header and navigation from index.php, you will delete the sidebar, and the footer and put each of these in their corresponding files. (header.php, sidebar.php and footer.php)
+> 1. In page.php, copy everything from index.php and paste it there.
+This will be the default template for any page you add to your website, unless you specify otherwise with a custom template.
 > 1. Then into index.php and page.php we'll bring in the footer, sidebar and header by using: get_header(); get_footer(); and get_sidebar();
 > 1. Now that you've split off your repeated code into tidy new files, let's also create a custom page template for our About page that will not have a banner.
 To create a different looking page, do the following:
-> 	1. Create a special template file for the About page.
+	1. Create a special template file for the About page.
 Call it **page-about.php**.
-	1. In page-about.php, write the following `Template Name: About`
+	1. In page-about.php, write the following

+        <?php /* Template Name: About */ ?>

+>
+3. Below this, copy over everything from your index.php file there and delete what you don't want.
+For example, the banner.
-	1. In the dashboard go to Pages>About.
-Find the box on the right, below the update button, to change your template file from the default, to the special About templae you coded.
+4. In the dashboard go to Pages>About.
+Find the box on the right, below the update button, to change your template file from the default, to the special About template you just created.
+>

 ### Resources

 On Temple Heirarchy [https://developer.wordpress.org/themes/basics/template-hierarchy/](https://developer.wordpress.org/themes/basics/template-hierarchy/)

-## WORDPRESS FUNCTIONS
+## WordPress Functions

 So you could call it a day right now.
 There's your theme.
 Great job!
 You've built your own simple theme and it works.
 But let's go a little deeper and add even more functionality!